 Sphere’s multi-dimensional approach captures the spatial nuances, proximity effect, and off-axis frequency response of a wide range of microphones, which until now was not possible with any other product.

 Access some of the most prized microphones of all time,

 including a 47 (with VF14 tube), a 67, an M49, a C12, and the 800.

 (NOTE: hi-res files can be downloaded directly from Soundcloud)

 Sphere L22 Microphone

-With Universal Audio Apollo, achieve extremely low latency (approx. 1.6ms round trip at 96kHz) for guaranteed real-time performance.
-Also supports native AAX, VST and AU.
+With Universal Audio Apollo interfaces, achieve extremely low latency (approx. 1.6ms round trip at 96kHz) for guaranteed real-time performance.
+The AAX DSP format allows for guaranteed low-latency performance on Avid HDX systems.
+UAD and AAX DSP plug-in formats are included at no additional cost.
+Sphere also supports native AAX, VST and AU plug-in formats.

 Polar Pattern Modeling

-Because Sphere captures the three-dimensional response of target microphones, it precisely emulates the polar patterns and other off-axis characteristics of vintage microphones which are essential to their unique sound.
+Because Sphere captures the multi-dimensional response of target microphones, it precisely emulates the polar patterns and other off-axis characteristics of prized microphones which are essential to their unique sound.